4d/docs/docs/Concepts/classes.md

 :::info

-Singleton classes are not supported by [ORDA-based classes](../ORDA/ordaClasses.md).
+- Singleton classes are not supported by [ORDA-based classes](../ORDA/ordaClasses.md).
+- Singleton functions support `[`onHttpGet` keyword](../ORDA/ordaClasses.md#onhttpget-keyword) that can be used to define custom HTTP request handlers.

 :::